Australopithecus africanus: Pathology

 In a sample of ten A. africanus specimens, seven exhibited mild to moderate alveolar bone loss resulting from periodontal disease (the wearing away of the bone which supports the teeth due to gum disease).
 The juvenile specimen STS 24a was diagnosed with an extreme case of periodontal disease on the right side of the mouth, which caused pathological bone growth around the affected site, and movement of the first two right molars during cyclical periods of bacterial infection and resultant inflammation.
 Similarly, the individual appears to have preferred to chew using the left side of the jaw.
 The periodontal disease would have severely hindered chewing, particularly in the last year of life, and the individual potentially may have relied on group members to survive for as long as it did.

+Evidence of dental erosion has been described in an individual of A. africanus in the form of grooves on the labial root surface of a lateral mandibular incisor and canine.
+This likely resulted from excess consumption of acidic foods by this individual.

 In 1992, anthropologists Geoffrey Raymond Fisk and Gabriele Macho interpreted the left ankle bone Stw 363 as bearing evidence of a healed calcaneal fracture on the heel bone (which was not preserved), which they believed resulted from a fall from a tree.
 If correct, then the individual was able to survive for a long time despite losing a great deal of function in the left leg.
 However, they also noted that similar damage could potentially have also been inflicted by calcite deposition and crystallisation during the fossilisation process.
 Calcaneal fractures have been recorded in humans, and are present quite often in arboreal primates.